LLNL/axom/src/docs/sphinx/coding_guide/sec04_header_org.rst

       is implemented in a header file, the header file containing the implementation **must** be included.

-    * Similarly, when using C++ standard library types in a header file, it **may** be preferable to include the actual headers (rather than forward reference headers (e.g., 'iosfwd') in the header file to make it easier to use.
-This avoids having explicit inclusion of standard headers wherever the header file is used.
+    * When using C++ standard library types in a header file, it **may** be preferable to include the actual headers rather than forward reference headers, such as 'iosfwd', to make the header file easier to use.
+This prevents users from having to explicitly include standard headers wherever your header file is used.

 4.6 A forward type declaration **must** be used in a header file when an include statement would result in a circular dependency among header files.